kubernetes/website/content/en/docs/tasks/administer-cluster/encrypt-data.md

 ## Plan an encryption-at-rest configuration {#understanding-the-encryption-at-rest-configuration}

 {{< caution >}}
-**IMPORTANT:** For high-availability configurations (with two or more control plane nodes), the encryption configuration file must be the same!
-Otherwise, the `kube-apiserver` component cannot decrypt data stored in the etcd.
+For cluster configurations with two or more control plane nodes, the encryption configuration **must** be identical across each control plane node.

+If there is a difference in the encryption provider configuration, this may well mean that the kube-apiserver can't decrypt data stored inside the key-value store (potentially leading to further problems, such as inconsistent resource reads, or even data loss).
 {{< /caution >}}

 Here is an example EncryptionConfiguration file for the kube-apiserver: